Syncfusion AI Assistant

 Getting Started with Blazor SpeechToText in a Blazor WASM App

-This section explains how to add the Blazor SpeechToText component to a Blazor WebAssembly application using Visual Studio, Visual Studio Code, and the .NET CLI.
+This section briefly explains about how to include Syncfusion® Blazor SpeechToText component in a Blazor WebAssembly App using Visual Studio, Visual Studio Code, and the .NET CLI.

 Prerequisites